amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Different document formats (e.g, ``.rst``, ``.tex``, ``.md``, ``.html``, &c.) often rely on syntactical conventions that Proselint systematically, falsely identifies as errors.
 Similar concerns arise for documentation written as docstrings or code comments in a variety of programming languages.
 Corpora focusing on individual formats and languages will aid in identifying and filtering these errors; they allow development targeted at addressing these problems.

-.. :sc:`Automating the evaluation process`
-.. ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-..
-Currently the analysis procedure requires a particular individual evaluating the proposed errors and determining whether they are true or false positives.
-..
-Using some kind of load distribution mechanism (e.g., crowd sourcing) would make this easier.

-..
-Additionally, there is no extant format for annotating the output of Proselint with true and false positive identities.
-There are straightforward ways of doing this (e.g., adding a field to the ``json`` structure) but doing that will require reanalyzing the entirety of a document every time it changes.
-While such a solution is workable, it would be good to have a way to track particular errors if the text has not changed (even if the line-number has) so that evaluations can transfer between different instances of the same living document.

 Stylometrics and machine learning
 ---------------------------------